 Recommendation: Cost-sharing for telemedicine visits should not exceed cost-sharing for inperson visits.
 Current Rhode Island law does not specifically address cost-sharing for telemedicine services.
 While the Executive Order is also silent on the issue, insurers have voluntarily waived cost-sharing for in-network telemedicine services thus far during the public health emergency to ensure that members get the care they need.
-Of note, at least two insurers have recently announced plans to reinstate cost-sharing in January 2021.

-Some Subcommittee members argued that setting cost-sharing for telemedicine and in-person visits at the same level removes any financial incentive for patients or providers to choose one modality over another.
-This allows patients and providers to choose the modality that they feel is best, without cost being an influencing factor.
-Other members, however, noted that while cost-sharing should generally be the same across modalities, there should be flexibility to set lower cost-sharing for services delivered through telemedicine.
-They noted that allowing for telemedicine services to have lower cost-sharing is important to incentivize patients to use it when appropriate.
-One participant felt that equal or lower cost-sharing would create incentives for patients to pressure providers to provide care via telemedicine that may be better delivered in person.
+Some Subcommittee members argued that setting co-pays for telemedicine and in-person visits at the same level removes any financial incentive for patients to choose one modality over another.
+This allows patients to choose the modality that they feel is best for them, without cost being an influencing factor.
+Other members, however, noted that while co-pays should generally be the same across modalities, there should be flexibility to set lower co-pays for services delivered through telemedicine.
+They noted that allowing for telemedicine services to have lower co-pays is important to incentivize patients to use it when appropriate.
 Ultimately, a majority of the members agreed to language requiring cost-sharing for telemedicine to not exceed cost-sharing for in-person visits.